nicolasochem/tzip/proposals/tzip-12/tzip-12.md

   permitted to manage tokens on behalf of the owner.
 If `SENDER` is not the token owner and not an operator permitted to manage tokens on behalf of the owner, the transfer operation MUST fail with the error mnemonic `"FA2_NOT_OPERATOR"`.
-  The FA2 standard defines the entry point to manage operators associated with the token owner address ([`update_operators`](#update_operators)).
+  The FA2 standard defines the entrypoint to manage operators associated with the token owner address ([`update_operators`](#update_operators)).
 Once an operator is added, it can manage all of its associated owner's tokens.

-The operation permission behavior also affects [`update_operators`](#update_operators) entry point:
+The operation permission behavior also affects [`update_operators`](#update_operators)
+entrypoint:

-* If an operator transfer is denied (`No_transfer` or `Owner_transfer`), [`update_operators`](#update_operators) entry point MUST fail if invoked with the error mnemonic `"FA2_OPERATORS_UNSUPPORTED"`.
+* If an operator transfer is denied (`No_transfer` or `Owner_transfer`), [`update_operators`](#update_operators) entrypoint MUST fail if invoked with the error mnemonic `"FA2_OPERATORS_UNSUPPORTED"`.

 ###### `Token Owner Hook` Permission Behavior